Multilingual portals

 The corresponding dialog can be found in the properties of application elements.
 General information on this can be found in the section "Multilingual titles".

 In the "Manage language constants" dialog, click on the small arrow button next to the "New language constant" button to display a menu that allows you to decide whether the new constant should be valid application-wide or globally.
-The constant can then be created via the following dialog.
+The constant can be created via the following dialog.

-Constants for applications can be added, edited and deleted via the Application menu / Manage language constants.
+Constants for applications can be added, edited and deleted via the main menu "Application / Manage language constants".

 Options - Language constants